-Dried Fungi is a great way to add flavour to a range of dishes.
+Dried Mushrooms are a great way to add flavour to a range of dishes.
 Mushrooms in a jar still offer good flavour and do not require soaking.
 Have a few packets and jars put aside in the cupboard for a last minute stir-fry, lunchtime soup or a comforting risotto supper.

 Shiitake mushrooms are a Japanese delicacy.
 Found throughout the East, shiitake mushrooms are typically dried - a process that intensifies the flavour.
 They are reconstituted by adding water, or by adding the mushrooms to soup (typically miso soup